We Help With Tax Litigation

 Tax Litigation Attorney to Obtain a Favorable Outcome

 There is a cost to litigating a tax case.
+The courts cannot force you to hire a tax attorney.
 This cost has to be weighed against the amount of tax involved in the matter and the taxpayer’s goals.
 At the end of the day, tax litigation and tax controversy are about trying to secure a favorable outcome.

 Filing suit against the government can help with this.
 It puts the IRS on notice that the taxpayer intends to enforce his or her rights.
 It may also allow the taxpayer to have the IRS Office Appeals review and possibly settle the matter.
 Even absent administrative appeals review, filing suit also allows the IRS’s attorneys to review and possibly settle the case.